harnen/p2p-service-discovery/doc/report_m1/report.md

   <img src="./imgs/lookup_hopcount.png" width="45%" />
 </p>

+Therefore, we can observe lookup performance is not affected by the fact of placing less registrations in the network with the new system.

 ## Discovered registrations distribution per topic

 In these figures we can observe the distribution of advertising nodes discovered (and the discovery frequency shown in the size of the dots) comparing the new registration process (blue) and the previous one (orange).
+Discovery distribution is not clearly affected by the new registration mechanism.

 <p align="center">
   <img src="./imgs/registrant_distribution_logsnew.png" width="45%" />